 Fat Contains Vitamins, Minerals, Omega-3 Fatty Acids

 Saturated fats from healthy animals are some of the best foods you can eat, like wild salmon, liver, fish eggs and butter.
 Choline is a micronutrient found is egg yolks, it is great for pregnant woman and protects the liver.
 Butter is rich in vitamin K2 which prevents arterial calcification.
 Grass-fed beef and butter are rich in conjugated linoleic acid (CLA) which prevents tumors and can even shrink them.
-One of the best sources of vitamin D is fermented cod liver oil, one of the richest sources of vitamin A is liver.
+One of the best sources of vitamin D is cod liver oil, one of the richest sources of vitamin A is liver.

 Fat Stablizes Blood Sugar